 They have interpersonal intelligence, which makes them aware of other people’s feelings.

-Are BPD aware of their behavior?
+Are people with BPD aware of their behavior?

 Borderlines tend to focus on other people to avoid feelings of rejection.
 However, studies have shown how people with borderline personality disorder were more self-aware than healthy people.
 Self-awareness can lead to more self-shame and guilt, resulting in an endless cycle of unhealthy coping mechanisms.